AGH-Narzedzia-Informatyczne-2023-2024/Beerventure/README.md

 # Beerventure
 A roguelike centered around the best beverage humanity ever created.
-<br />Add description here (describe where the idea came from, what type of game it is, the graphics used, etc.).
+It's a 2D game based on classic principles: exploring an endless dungeon, fighting enormous waves containg various types of enemies and seeking the most favourable attacks' upgreades.
+However it's based on a subject quite unusual but very familiar to us, undergratuates: beer.
+It's graphic will mostly be in pixelart style and it's being developed using Python.
 <br />Insert screenshots of the game (when ready).

 ## Gameplay